jerseycheese/BootHillGM/Docs/UserStories.md

 - [ ] As a player, I want to use an interactive map for navigation and exploration so that I can better understand the game world.
 - [ ] As a player, I want to hear ambient sounds and music so that I feel more immersed in the Western setting.

+### Campaign Persistence
+- [ ] As a player, I want important story information to be recorded in a journal, so that I can keep track of the game's narrative.
+  **Test Plan:**
+  - Verify that significant story events are automatically added to the journal
+  - Check that journal entries include a timestamp and relevant content
+  - Ensure that the journal is saved as part of the campaign state

+- [ ] As a player, I want the AI Game Master to remember important story details from previous sessions, so that the narrative remains consistent across play sessions.
+  **Test Plan:**
+  - Test that AI responses reference events and information from previous play sessions
+  - Verify that the AI maintains consistent NPC personalities and plot points across sessions
+  - Check that the AI doesn't contradict previously established story elements

+- [ ] As a player, I want to be able to view my journal entries, so that I can refresh my memory on important story details.
+  **Test Plan:**
+  - Implement a basic UI for viewing journal entries
+  - Verify that journal entries are displayed in chronological order
+  - Ensure that the journal UI is accessible during gameplay without disrupting the game flow

 ## Completed Tasks
 - [x] As a developer, I want to set up the Next.js project structure so that I have a solid foundation for the app.
 - [x] As a developer, I want to implement basic state management using React Context so that I can manage game state effectively.